Shrimp Alfredo Recipe

 Instructions

-- Bring a large pot of water to a boil.
-Season liberally with salt and add pasta to the pot.
-Cook according to package directions until al dente.
+- Bring a large pot of salted water to a boil.
+Add 1 pound spaghetti and cook according to package directions until al dente.
 Drain and return to the pot.
+Set aside.

 - While the sauce is simmering, cook the shrimp.
-In a large skillet, melt 2 tablespoons butter over medium-high heat.
-Add the shrimp to the skillet and cook for 2-4 minutes per side, turning once, until pink and cooked all the way through.
+In a large skillet, melt 2 tablespoons unsalted butter over medium-high heat.
+Add 1 1/2 pounds medium raw shrimp to the skillet and cook for 3-4 minutes per side, flipping once, until pink and cooked all the way through.

-- Add the shrimp in with the pasta in the large pot and pour the sauce over everything.
+- Add the shrimp to the pasta in the large pot and pour the alfredo sauce over everything.
 Toss to combine and coat the pasta.

 - Portion the pasta and shrimp into 4 bowls.
-Sprinkle Parmesan cheese and parsley over each plate.
-Serve immediately.
+Sprinkle Parmesan cheese and chopped fresh parsley over each plate for garnish.
+Serve warm.

 Video